-- 4.1.
-To enter a CCN95-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN95-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.2.
-To enter a CCN105-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN105-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.3.
-To enter a CCN1\-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN105-S or CCN1\-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.4.
-To enter a CCN2\-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN2\-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.5.
-To enter a CCN3\-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN3\-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.6.
-To enter a CCN4\-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN4\-S level, one of these may not have more than 20 cross country jumping faults. - 4.7.
-Organisers may impose additional qualifications for Horses which must be published in the Schedule for the event.
+- 4.1 To enter a CCN80-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN80-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.2 To enter a CCN95-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN95-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.3 To enter a CCN105-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN105-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.4 To enter a CCN1-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN105-S or CCN1-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.5 To enter a CCN2-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN2-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.6 To enter a CCN3-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN3-S level, one of these may not have more than 20 Cross Country jumping faults. - 4.7 To enter a CCN4-L the Horse and Athlete (not necessarily the same combination) must have two MERs at CCN4-S level, one of these may not have more than 20 cross country jumping faults. - 4.8 Organisers may impose additional qualifications for Horses which must be published in the Schedule for the event.

 Level MERS

+CCN80-L 2 x CCN80-S

 CCN95-L 2 x CCN95-S

 CCN105-L 2 x CCN105-S

 CCN1-L 2 x CCN1-S/CCN105-S

 CCN2-L 2 x CCN2-S

 CCN3-L 2 x CCN3-S

-CCN4-L 2 x CCN4-S
+CCN4-L 1 x CCN4-S

-- 4.8.
-MERS for CCN105 and CCN1\ are interchangeable. - 5.
+- 4.9 MERS for CCN105 and CCN1 are interchangeable. - 5.
 An Athlete / Horse combination having participated in an event without the appropriate qualifications will be disqualified from the specific event.